-Sony’s video-centric A7S II model will turn three later this year, and as the only A7-series model not to be on its third generation, there are plenty of rumours and expectations of something fresh.
+Sony’s video-centric A7S II model will turn five in October of this year, and as the only A7-series model not to be on its third generation, there are plenty of rumors and expectations of something fresh.
 In other words, its successor is surely imminent.

 1. New sensor